 Are Weaves Bad For Your Hair?

-There is no guarantee that a hair weave is terrible for your hair.
+No, there is no proof that a hair weave is bad for your hair.
 Hair weaves can be a fun way to change your hairstyle and look.
 However, they can also cause damage to your natural hair and even trigger hair loss if not used properly.

 Does Weaving Make Natural Hair Grow?